Should I buy short-term TIPS or just a regular TIPS fund?

 Correlation of Asset Classes with Expected and Unexpected Inflation

-You can see a correlation with expected inflation and on the bottom, a correlation with unexpected inflation.
-This is from two different periods, but the main focus here is on the second to last box on the left.
+On the top, you can see a correlation with expected inflation, and on the bottom, a correlation with unexpected inflation.
+These are from two different periods, but the main focus here is on the second-to-last box on the left.

 Look at TIPS and Short-term TIPS with expected (top) and unexpected (bottom) inflation.
 Short-duration TIPS are more correlated with expected and unexpected inflation over the long term and in recent history.
 Of course, it is interesting to know that TIPS haven’t been around for more than a couple of decades, so make what you will of the data!